Why Boundaries Create Security

 Boundaries provide a framework that helps them navigate that learning process.

-children know what to expect
+When boundaries are clear, children know what to expect.

-they understand where the limits are
+They understand where the limits are.

-they do not need to constantly test the environment
+They do not need to constantly test the environment.

-Testing behavior often increases when boundaries are vague or inconsistent.
-Children probe repeatedly, not because they are rebellious, but because they are searching for the structure that has not yet been established.
+Children probe repeatedly, not because they are always rebellious, but because they are searching for the structure that has not yet been established.

 In this sense, boundaries reduce conflict rather than create it.